ON THIS PAGE:

 At the Newton hearing the prosecution will call the evidence it relies upon to prove the issues in dispute and the defendant can give evidence and call any further evidence in support of his/her version of events.
 Newton hearings can take place both in the Crown Court and the Magistrates' Court, but In the Crown Court a Newton hearing is heard by a judge alone without a jury.

 As mentioned above, a defendant who pleads guilty is entitled to up to a third off any sentence, dependent upon how early the guilty plea was entered.
 However, if a Newton Hearing is held and the judge finds the prosecution version proved, the defendant is likely to lose some of the credit that would otherwise be given for the guilty plea.
-Under the new Reduction in Sentence for a Guilty Plea guideline (in force from 1st June 2017) the reduction in sentence that would have been available at the stage the guilty plea was indicated should be halved.
+Under the Reduction in Sentence for a Guilty Plea guideline the reduction in sentence that would have been available at the stage the guilty plea was indicated should be halved.

 If the judge is not sure that the prosecution version is correct (and therefore finds in favour of the defendant) there will be no loss of credit.